chanzuckerberg/cellxgene-census/.github/ISSUE_TEMPLATE/feature-request.md

 ## Description

-Provide a detailed description of the request.
+Provide a detailed description of the new functionality or change.
+Explain how you would like the new feature or enhancement to work.

 ## Context